 Google Image Search makes it quick and easy to find and use photos online.
+It is also a useful tool for when you want to find stolen photos online.
 Many users, however, do not know that not all images are freely available and that the authors consent is still usually required for use – much to the disadvantage of photographers.
-Most photographers should therefore be pleased to hear that Google Image Search will display metadata about the authors and copyright holders directly on the images in future.
+Most photographers should therefore be pleased to hear that Google Image Search will display metadata about the authors and copyright holders directly on the images in the future.

 The new image search was created as part of a collaboration between Google, the international umbrella organization of the imaging industry CEPIC and the IPTC, world association of news agencies, and newspapers for the technical standardization of news exchange.
 According to Google, the meta information “Creator”, “Credit” and in the coming weeks “Copyright Notice” should be displayed directly next to the picture, provided that the uploaded image has this information.
 This information will be able to be viewed by clicking on the “Image Credits” field.
 Previously, it was only possible to access this information via several intermediate steps.

 In partnership with CEPIC and IPTC, Google also wants to create a guide for photographers, photo agencies, and publishers that explains how copyright information is included in image metadata.

 What Does the New Google Image Search Offer?

 Surely image theft cannot be prevented solely by additional author information in the Google Image Search (see our additional tips for how to protect images from being stolen).
 Nevertheless, the new feature should be welcomed, because it is a step in the right direction.
 After all, it is now much easier for users to obtain information that is relevant to copyright, and to avoid copyright disputes arising in the first place.
 Possibly even the general perception surrounding image right issues is heightened.